 React Fancy Calendar is a fully featured calendar component for React applications.
 It supports multiple views, dynamic data, and various customizations, such as minimum and maximum dates, disabled dates, and custom date styling.
 It also provides an API with event hooks and methods for developers to easily interact with the calendar.
 The calendar also supports internationalization and localization, enabling users to customize the calendar in the language of their choice.

 React Native Datepickers

 React Native DatePickers are also commonly used web components available for iOs and Android, TimePickerAndroid, and DatePickerIOS.
 Here is one of the most popular repositories with React Native date picker widely known among developers.
 And a full list of React native libraries may be checked here.

 Just from scratch, we can offer several popup calendars/datepickers for React (using Bootstrap): react-bootstrap-datetimepicker or react-bootstrap-daterangepicker, and the React-Bootstrap based date picker itself.
 They work well with React 0.14.x and 0.15.x and start running with:

 npm install react-bootstrap-date-picker

-We could also recommend using FullCalendar that integrates perfectly with React.
+We could also recommend using FullCalendar which integrates perfectly with React.
 Fullcalendar matches the functionality of FullCalendar’s standard API.
-Fullcalendar documentation is wholly described and clearly presented here.
+Fullcalendar documentation is wholly described and presented here.

 We do our best to help our clients find the best web templates and provide custom web development services of high quality.
 We’ve carefully created more than 50 admin templates, web and mobile dashboard templates, and website themes for dozens of companies worldwide.
 The biggest value for us is our people and their positive experience.
 If you have some questions regarding our website templates or custom development, please drop us a line at our forum to get an instant reply from our support team.